physar/spherov2-bb8-examples/README.md

 `python3 show_sensor_values.py`

 In this usage-example several sensor-functions are called.
-THis is the documentation that can be found in the code:
+This is the documentation that can be found in the code:

 **get_location**: Provides the location where the robot is in space (x,y) relative to the origin, in centimeters.
 This is not
         the distance traveled during the program, it is the offset from the origin (program start).
+It returns a data dictonary, with two keys:

         ``get_location()['x']`` is the right (+) or left (-) distance from the origin of the program start, in centimeters.

         ``get_location()['y']`` is the forward (+) or backward (-) distance from the origin of the program start, in centimeters."""

+**get_orientation**: Provides the tilt angle along a given axis measured by the Gyroscope, in degrees.It returns a data dictonary, with three keys:

+        ``get_orientation()['pitch']`` is the forward or backward tilt angle, from -180° to 180°.

+        ``get_orientation()['roll']`` is left or right tilt angle, from -90° to 90°.

+        ``get_orientation()['yaw']`` is the spin (twist) angle, from -180° to 180°."""